ryantd42/NY-Legislative-Git/2023/A843A-2023/bill.md

  SIMILAR CASES; OR
   (4)  REFUSE TO ISSUE, RENEW, OR SELL A POLICY AFTER APPROPRIATE APPLI- CATION THEREFOR.
+  (C) FOR THE PURPOSES OF THIS SECTION:
+  (1) "SEX" SHALL INCLUDE GENDER IDENTITY OR EXPRESSION; AND (2) "GENDER IDENTITY OR EXPRESSION" SHALL HAVE  THE  SAME  MEANING  AS DEFINED IN SECTION TWO HUNDRED NINETY-TWO OF THE EXECUTIVE LAW.
   § 2.
 This act shall take effect immediately.